 P.S.
 We’d only make this trade if: 1) we wanted to own the underlying stock anyways 2) we believed it was trading at a reasonable price 3) we were comfortable owning it for the long-haul in case the price drops significantly below our cost basis by expiration and 4) we were comfortable letting it go if shares get called away.
 To be mindful of position sizing, except in rare cases, the value of this trade wouldn’t exceed 5% of our total portfolio value.
 In addition, to minimize taxes and tax paperwork, we would most likely make this trade in a retirement account, such as an IRA or 401(k).

 Please note: We’re not registered financial advisors and these aren’t specific recommendations for you as an individual.
 Each of our readers have different financial situations, risk tolerance, goals, time frames, etc. You should also be aware that some of the trade details (specifically stock prices and options premiums) are certain to change from the time we do our research, to the time we publish our article, to the time you’re alerted about it.
-So please don’t attempt to make this trade yourself without first doing your own due diligence and research.20 Stocks That Benefit from 5G Technology and Could Soar in 2021 [sponsor]
+So please don’t attempt to make this trade yourself without first doing your own due diligence and research.We Could Be Less Than 3 Months Out from an AI Superevent [sponsor]